 What option is best for me?

-The numerous amount of choices in accounting services may be overwhelming to new entrepreneurs.
+The numerous choices in outsourcing accounting services may be overwhelming to new entrepreneurs.
 Similar to running a business, there is no universally sound option.
 Rather, different options work for different needs.

 When tackling your finances you should consider three important aspects of your business: the size and complexity of your business, and your budget.
 This will help determine what services are available to you and the depth of services you will require.
 Remember, the larger and more complex the books get, the more services you’ll likely need to keep your finances in order.